Lumavate-Team/documentation/docs/3-CLI.rst

      * - ``-p, --profile "STRING"``
        - The profile associated with the studio or command center you want to edit.
      * - ``-cs, --component-set ID``
        - The component-set container you want to edit.
+You can pass either the ID or UrlRef.
      * - ``--name "STRING"``
        - The new name for the component set container.
 The name will appear in the command center and studio.
      * - ``-f, --format "{JSON VALUE}"``